Skip to content

 Application Discovery

-The application discovery works as an alternative to providing the --app or a EDGY_DEFAULT_APP environment variable.
+Auto-discovery serves as an alternative to manually specifying --app or setting the EDGY_DEFAULT_APP environment variable.

-This means if you do not provide an --app or a EDGY_DEFAULT_APP, Edgy will try to find the application for you automatically.
+If you do not provide --app or set EDGY_DEFAULT_APP, Edgy will attempt to locate your application automatically.

 .